Apple Cider Vinegar Print Page

 Does it Work?
 What the Science Says:

 - No data was found on the use of apple cider vinegar in rheumatic conditions.

 What are possible side effects and what can I do about them?

-- Decreased potassium (hypokalemia), high levels of the enzyme renin, and osteoporosis were described in one patient who used apple cider vinegar long-term (6 years) (case report).
+- When used orally: decreased potassium (hypokalemia), high levels of the enzyme renin and osteoporosis were described in one patient who used apple cider vinegar long-term (6 years) (case report).